garryyao/polymer-svg-template/README.md

 # Polymer SVG Template poly-fill

-When defining a custom element in Polymer, `<template>` wouldn't work inside <svg> [won't work](https://github.com/Polymer/polymer/issues/1976), load this poly-fill before calling Polymer factory, shall fix it.
+When defining a custom element in Polymer, using any `<template>` element (dom-if/dom-repeat) in <svg> [won't work](https://github.com/Polymer/polymer/issues/1976) in some browsers, load this shim before calling Polymer factory, shall make it work properly cross-browsers.

-This should work with polymer 2.0 as well.
+This shim should work with polymer 2.0 as well.

 ## Usage